 The schedule for the program is similar to a college schedule.
-The 2011-2012 Apprenticeship Program begins the first week of October and ends the second week of June, with a break for winter holidays and a week for spring break.
+The Skills Apprenticeship Program typically begins the first week of October and ends the second week of June, with a break for winter holidays and a week for spring break.
 Class is held from 9 am to 3 pm Mondays and Tuesdays.

 Requirements & Eligibility for the Program

 There are no special requirements or prerequisites for eligibility for the Apprenticeship Program.

 Tuition for the apprenticeship is $7,800 for the entire year.
 This includes 32 weeks of regular class, class materials, field trips, and instruction.
 It also includes almost a full month of additional classes - Backyard Blacksmithing, Survival Trek, Survival Techniques, Wild Edible Plants, Primitive Fishing, and Arrow Making.
 This does not include room and board (see the Room & Board section of this page).
 At this time we are unable to offer any financial assistance, although we hope to in the future. (see the section on Local Employment).
 Flexible payment options are available.

 Class is held from 9-3 Monday and Tuesday, totaling 12 hours per week.
 Students are expected to work outside of class on certain projects, but the amount of time spent can vary.
 Although it can be as little as 1 hour per week, some students choose to spend more time.
 Optional field trips may extend a class day or take place in the evening.
 Class itself is a mixture of instruction and guided hands-on experience.
 This may include workshop time indoors, guided plant identification and foraging walks, or a trip to the woodworking store.
 Students participate in several open enrollment classes, from one-day weekend classes in the classroom to week-long classes at other locations.

 The Instructors for the program are Frank and Karen Sherwood, both former head instructors at the Tracker School for fifteen years.
 Additional guest instructors come in throughout the year.